druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 Don't fall victim to the [Eliza Effect](https://en.wikipedia.org/wiki/ELIZA_effect).
 Don't [make serving as a bad example to others](https://www.npr.org/2023/12/30/1222273745/michael-cohen-ai-fake-legal-cases) the purpose of your existence.
 But also, don't miss out on massive productivity gains from AI.

-Move fast, but follow [common-sense rules](https://www.forbes.com/sites/peterhigh/2024/05/07/ethan-mollick-on-the-four-rules-of-co-intelligence-with-ai/?sh=600ff1a63004), and tread carefully my friends!
+Move fast, but follow [common-sense rules](https://www.forbes.com/sites/peterhigh/2024/05/07/ethan-mollick-on-the-four-rules-of-co-intelligence-with-ai/?sh=600ff1a63004), and stay safe my friends!